ros-planning/navigation_msgs/README.md

 This repository contains messages used by the [navigation stack](https://github.com/ros-planning/navigation).
+Prior to ROS Jade, these messages were part of that repository.

-It is intended for use in ROS Jade and above.
-Prior to Jade some of these messages existed in the navigation repository.
+This branch (ros1) is intended for use with ROS Kinetic and above.